bigandy/11ty-site/posts/weeknotes-24.md

 tags: ['weeknotes']
 ---

-- This morning we all took ourselves to the Ridgeway and walked along breathing the cold humid (but fresh!) air and getting some views of the distant lands.
+- This (Saturday) morning we all took ourselves to the Ridgeway and walked along breathing the cold humid (but fresh!) air and getting some views of the distant lands.
 - so much rain has fallen, the river is so swollen and running along it last night was too difficult.
 I had to stop and wade through ankle deep stretches.
 Also I could use a decent running light as the beam of light from my phone's torch is too poor to run with.
 [Here's the run](https://www.strava.com/activities/2866812104).
 - Work has been pretty hectic lately, not on Serene this sprint but on another older project.
 - I re-started running going out before the crack of dawn on Thursday morning in the cold and super dark.
 [Here's the run](https://www.strava.com/activities/2863694614).